BynPlay/i-There/README.md

 </div>

 🏠 i-There is an **AR game for children with ADHD**, inspired by The Three Little Pigs.
-Kids join a cute baby pig character to collect materials, bake bricks, and build a house—enjoying pastel-toned environments, intuitive interactions, and 3D effect rewards without feeling like they're being tested.
-Meanwhile, AI analyzes the child's gaze, movement, and voice patterns to screen for ADHD symptoms and dynamically adjusts behavioral training content difficulty based on each child's profile.
+Kids team up with an adorable piglet to gather materials, bake bricks, and build a house—all within a pastel-toned world featuring intuitive interactions and 3D effect rewards that make play feel like play, not a test.
+Behind the scenes, AI analyzes gaze, movement, and voice patterns to screen for ADHD symptoms and dynamically adjusts training difficulty to each child's profile.

 <br>